Yiling-J/cacheme/README.md

 Asyncio cache framework with multiple cache storages.

 - **Cache configuration by node:** Cache configuration with node class, you can apply different cache strategies on different nodes.
-- **Multiple cache storages support:** in-memory/redis/mongodb/postgres..., also support chain in-memory storage with other storages.
+- **Multiple cache storages:** in-memory/redis/mongodb/postgres..., also support chain storages.
+- **Multiple Serializers:** Pickle/Json/Msgpack serializers.
 - **Type annotated:** All cacheme API are type annotated with generics.
 - **High hit ratio in-memory cache:** TinyLFU written in Rust with little memory overhead.
 - **Thundering herd protection:** Simultaneously requests to same key will blocked by asyncio Event and only load from source once.
-- **All Protocols:** Node/Storage/Serializer are all protocols, you can customize easily.
 - **Cache stats API:** Stats of each node and colected automatically.

 Related projects: